celiapatricio/celiapatricio/public_projects.md

 ### [2023] 2D Fluid Dynamics Simulation in C++

-[PUBLIC] This project aims to develop a 2D fluid dynamics simulation that represents the motion and evolution of particles within a spatial grid over time.
+This project aims to develop a 2D fluid dynamics simulation that represents the motion and evolution of particles within a spatial grid over time.
 The program runs from the command line and takes a binary file as input, containing the initial configuration of the simulation domain and particles.
 It outputs another binary file with the results of the simulation.

 [*Fluid Simulation Repository*](https://github.com/GLuis189/PracticaAC.git)